Second Baptist Church of North Stonington

 NORTH STONINGTON — Second Baptist Church of North Stonington, 12 Stillman Road, is an independent, conservative, evangelical Baptist church.
 It is a Bible-based church with practical preaching and teaching for all ages.

 WESTERLY — Church School for all ages and New Life classes start at 9:30 a.m., with church service following at 10:45 a.m.
-The sermon “Lose Your Fear” is taken from scripture in the book of Matthew 26:31-35, 69-75.
-The cereal drive for the Pawcatuck Neighborhood Center will continue this week.
+This week’s sermon, “Decisions...Decisions,” is taken from scripture in Proverbs 3:5-6.

 Rehearsal for sanctuary choir will take place on Sundays after church service.
 Anyone interested in joining the choir should contact Lillian Helligar.

 On Wednesday at 7 p.m., there will be prayer and Bible Study with a round table discussion on “Choices and Consequences.”

 The annual Church Service Cookout will be held on Sunday, July 14, at the Siners’ home, 86 Northwest Corner Road, North Stonington starting at 10 a.m.

 The church accepts any nonperishable food items for the emergency food pantry at the church office, 31 Pleasant St.; donations taken during office hours.
 To recommend those in need, call the office at 401-596-1923